 Hattie Owen’s life changes the summer she turns 12 and meets the young uncle she never knew existed in Ann M. Martin’s middle-grade novel, A Corner of the Universe (2002).
 Uncle Adam has been kept a secret because of his mental problems.
 Adults have trouble handling his emotional extremes, but shy Hattie finds a true friend in her exuberant uncle.
 Adam teaches Hattie to explore life beyond the safety of her front porch.
 As Hattie...
 Read A Corner of the Universe Summary

-All the Bright Places is a young adult novel written by Jennifer Niven that deals with the topic of teen suicide.
-The book was winner of the Goodreads Choice award in 2015, the same year it was first published.
+All the Bright Places (2015) is a young adult novel with elements of romance written by Jennifer Niven that deals with the topic of teen suicide.
+The book was winner of the Goodreads Choice award and has become a popular read among the BookTok community.
 Niven tells the story from two different voices, those of high school students Theodore Finch (who goes by “Finch”) and Violet Markey.
-The characters first meet at the top of their high school bell tower, where both...
+The characters first meet at the top of their...
 Read All The Bright Places Summary

 An Unquiet Mind, written by Kay Redfield Jamison and first published in 1995, is a memoir about a clinical psychologist’s experience living with manic-depressive illness.
 The book details her life, from her early experiences as a child, through the beginning of her mood swings, her diagnosis of manic-depressive illness, her struggles with the disease, and her eventual management of and control over it, following years of therapy and medication.
 Aside from having experienced it, Jamison...
 Read An Unquiet Mind Summary